zuora/sdk-java-samples/README.md

 ```
 <hr />

+To protect your tenant from unauthorized access be sure not to share these credentials (your secret API keys) in publicly accessible areas such as GitHub or client-side code.

 ## Samples
 If you're not sure where to start [this basic sample](src/main/java/com/zuora/sdk/core/example/CreateAccountWithSubscription.java) demonstrates how to create an `Account`, a `Product` and a `Subscription` to subscribe a customer to your product or service.